SahilSK202/Machine_Learning_Engineer_Assignments/02.Data_Scraping/README.md

 ## Further Improvements 💪

 1. Class can be improved by adding more functions.
+2. Data cleaning and processing can be done within class.
-2. More data can be scraped.
+3. More data can be scraped.
-3. More Validations can be added.
+4. More Validations can be added.
-4. A simple GUI can be made using Tkinter.
+5. A simple GUI can be made using Tkinter.
-5. Web application can be made using flask
+6. Web application can be made using flask